inkVerb/VIP/201-shell/Lesson-09.md

 | **4** : `df -h`

-*Note it listed everything in megabytes and gigabytes, et cetera*
+*Note it listed everything in megabytes and gigabytes, etc*

 | **5** : `du -sh School`